yeowhengg/MultiplayerTicTacToe/README.md

-Online tic tac toe game!
+Online tic tac toe game that runs on your terminal

 Your pc acts as the server that hosts the game